 Review of The Tower of Swallows

-With the help of an academic hermit named Vysogota, Ciri recovers from her injuries and eventually explains how she came to be in his swamp, the death of the Rats at the hands of the bounty hunter Bonhart, and the circumstances that led to her escape.
+With the help of a heretical, academic hermit named Vysogota, Ciri recovers from her injuries and eventually explains how she came to be in his swamp, the death of the Rats at the hands of the bounty hunter Bonhart, and the circumstances that led to her escape.
 Knowing she is still pursued, Ciri gathers her strength and her wits to take a measure of vengeance and make for the Tower of Swallows, an ancient ruin that may contain a teleporting device she can use to return home.

 In the meantime, Geralt and Yennifer are still on separate paths trying to find Ciri before she can get trapped by either the treacherous sorcerer Vilgefortz or the Emperor of Nilfgaard.
-The Witcher Geralt is forced to deal with corrupt lawmen, ambushes, a fatalistic elf and the good intentions of his companions while searching for druids who may have the means to locate Ciri.
-Yennifer, wanted as a traitor and outcast sorceress, arrives in Skellige to not only discover a means of finding Ciri but also investigate the mysterious circumstances surrounding the deaths-at-sea of Ciri’s parents.
+The Witcher Geralt is forced to deal with corrupt lawmen, ambushes, a fatalistic elf, and the good intentions of his companions while searching for druids who may have the means to locate Ciri.
+Yennifer, wanted as a traitor and outcast sorceress, arrives in Skellige not only to discover a means of finding Ciri but also to investigate the mysterious circumstances surrounding the deaths-at-sea of Ciri’s parents.
 She is also confronted with the questions of how much she’ll suffer and what she’ll sacrifice to help Ciri stay safe.